mixly/SMeshStudio/mcore/hw/arduino/esp8266/doc/ota_updates/ota_updates.md

 ##### Advanced updater

 For advanced update management a script needs to run at the server side, for example a PHP script.
-At every update request the the ESP sends some information in HTTP headers to the server.
+At every update request the ESP sends some information in HTTP headers to the server.

 Example header data:
 ```